-- Also in 2004, individuals trained by JuA were arrested for a failed attempt to assassinate Pakistani President Pervez Musharraf with a remote-controlled car bomb in April 2002.
+- In 2004, individuals trained by JuA/HuM were arrested for a failed attempt to assassinate Pakistani President Pervez Musharraf with a remote-controlled car bomb in April 2002.

-- Individuals trained at JuA facilities have engaged in terrorist operations in Tajikistan and Bosnia and Herzegovina in the 1990s.
+- Individuals trained at JuA/HuM facilities engaged in terrorist operations in Tajikistan and Bosnia and Herzegovina in the 1990s.

-- JuA reportedly helped facilitate training by members of the Pakistani diaspora in the UK in June 2003, some of whom may have intended to return home to conduct terrorism related activities.
+- JuA/HuM reportedly helped facilitate training by members of the Pakistani diaspora in the UK in June 2003, some of whom may have intended to return home to conduct terrorism-related activities.

-Directly or indirectly fostering and/or advocating the doing of terrorist acts
+Directly or indirectly fostering/advocating the doing of terrorist acts

-- Following his release from Pakistani detention in 2006, JuA leader Khalil reportedly visited JuA-linked mosques and madrassas in Pakistan where he advocated jihad against Coalition forces in Afghanistan.
+- Following his release from Pakistani detention in 2006, JuA/HuM leader Khalil reportedly visited JuA/HuM‑linked mosques and madrassas in Pakistan, advocating jihad against Coalition forces in Afghanistan.

-In the course of pursuing its objective of uniting Jammu and Kashmir with Pakistan under a radical interpretation of Islamic law, JuA is known to have engaged in or advocated actions that:
+In the course of pursuing its objectives, JuA is known to have engaged in acts that:

-- are intended to cause, or have caused, serious risk to the safety of sections of the public globally.
+- are done with the intention of intimidating sections of the public globally.

 Other relevant information